-Originally, this group started as the YRTC and Out of Home Placement Workgroup, along with the Committee.
-This group identified recommendations related to the YRTCs.
-The group then reconvened as the Out-Of-Home Placement and Transitions Workgroup in 2016 to focus on the juvenile justice out-of-home continuum of care, along with transitions back to youths' communities.
-As the Committee refined its operations and scope, this third re-iteration of the group will now focus exclusively on transition services in 2018.
-The key to effective transitions begins at the time of out of home placement.
+This group originally began as the Youth Rehabilitation Treatment Centers (YRTC) and Out of Home Placement Workgroup.
+After forwarding recommendations related to the YRTCs, the group reconvened as the Out-Of-Home Placement and Transitions Workgroup.
+During 2016 they focused on the juvenile justice out-of-home continuum of care, along with transitions back to youths' communities.
+As the Committee refined its operations and scope, this third re-iteration of the group will now focus exclusively on transition services in 2018, working to highlight that the planning for effective transitions must begin at the time of out-of-home placement.

 The goal of this workgroup is to develop an educated model to use during transitions listed below.
 There are three main types of transition which occur from congregate care to a family-like setting.
-Those include re-entry from the YRTC's, therapeutic and non-therapeutic placement settings.
+Those include re-entry from the YRTC's, therapeutic, and non-therapeutic placement settings.